 Parents transporting students in private cars need to be especially courteous and careful as they approach the campus.
 Please use the carpool lane, stay in line, and do not cut in front of others or the buses.
 This is a matter of safety as well as fairness.
 We would like to provide our students with positive role models.
+Please adhere to the expectations for safe driving when dropping off or pick up your child.
+Cell phones may not be used when you are driving on campus or during the carpool line.
+This is a potential safety hazard for our students.

 Driving and parking at Assets School are privileges extended to those students who remain in good standing and who demonstrate appropriate consideration for their own and others' safety.
 Students who wish to drive to and park at school must fill out a registration form and sign a contract governing conduct and operation of a car at Assets School.
-For example, all school rules apply to students in the high school parking area.
+All school rules apply to students in the high school parking area.
 Students are not permitted to return to their cars during the school day.
+Students who disregard these rules jeopardize the privilege of continuing to drive to school.
 Students who take the bus or are driven to school by parents are not permitted to visit cars or to be in the student parking areas.
-Students who disregard these rules jeopardize the privilege of continuing to drive to school.

-When driving in close proximity to the Ohana Nui campus, please know that the Navy prohibits drivers' use of cell phones, including Bluetooth ear pieces and other forms of "hands-free" devices.
-Military police enforce this law as well as the 15 mph speed limit on Valkenburgh and Main.
+When driving in close proximity to the Ohana Nui campus, please know that the Navy prohibits drivers' use of cell phones, including Bluetooth earpieces and other forms of "hands-free" devices.
+Military police enforce this law as well as the 15-mph speed limit on Valkenburgh and Main.

-5. Student Dress
+5. Student Dress Code Policy